+14.228 Community Development Block Grants/State's Program and Non-Entitlement Grants in Hawaii 2023-001

 Name: Community Development Block Grants/State's Program and

 Non-Entitlement Grants in Hawaii

 Assistance Listing #: 14.228

-Federal Grantor: U.S. Department of Housing and Urban Development
+Federal Grantor: Department of Housing and Urban Development

 Pass Through Entity: State Department of Housing and Community Development

-Award No.: Various Year: 2021/2022
+Award No.: Various

+Year: 2022/2023

 Compliance Requirement: Program Income

-Proper grant compliance requires that CDBG loan be monitored for compliance with the loan provisions regarding default.
+Proper grant compliance requires that CDBG loans be monitored for compliance with the loan provisions regarding default.

-During our test of nine loan recipients, we noted that the County had not verified that the loan recipients carried insurance for one tested.
+During our test of six loan recipients, we noted that the County had not verified that the loan recipients were still owners of the homes secured by the loan or still lived in the homes for two tested and insurance was not maintained for one tested.

-There was not adequate monitoring of loans receivable to ensure compliance with loan provisions for one loan recipient.
+There was not adequate monitoring of loans receivable to ensure compliance with loan provisions for two loan recipients.

-The County did not monitor one CDBG loan for compliance with the loan provisions regarding default.
+The County did not monitor two CDBG loans for compliance with the loan provisions regarding default.

-We randomly selected nine loan recipients to test loan monitoring procedures.
+We randomly selected six loan recipients to test loan monitoring procedures.
 Sampling was a statistically valid sample.
-We noted one of the nine recipients were not in compliance with the CDBG loan agreements.
+We noted two of the six recipients were not in compliance with the CDBG loan agreements.